 Particularly for E-UTRA, the total power dynamic range is the difference between the maximum and the minimum transmit power of an OFDM symbol for a specified reference condition.

-NOTE 2: The upper limit of the dynamic range at a RIB is the OFDM symbol power at maximum output power (PRated,c,TRP).
+NOTE 2: The upper limit of the dynamic range at a RIB is the OFDM symbol power at maximum output power (PRated,c,TRP) when transmitting on all RBs.
 The lower limit of the dynamic range at a RIB is the OFDM symbol power when one resource block is transmitted.
 The OFDM symbol carries PDSCH and not contain RS, PBCH or synchronization signals.

 9.4.4.2 Minimum requirement for MSR operation